clarebirch/clarebirch.github.io/quarter-life-crisis.md

 6. I can't navel-gaze my way to a conclusion.
 7. I have some inkling of things I'm interested in and that I think might be fulfilling but I need to try more stuff and search a bit broadly.
 8. Travel is going to have to be part of this.
 9. I miss chemistry (vague) and I miss _the idea of_ doing maths (vague).
-I like making stuff.
+10. The things I do having a sense of purpose or impact is important to me.
+I angst when I do lots of work *for the sake of it*.
+11. Making a new thing and putting it out into the world is very satisfying.
+I get a helluva kick out of making good new things that people enjoy or find challenging.
-10. I like working with some people, but not in general!!!
+12. I like working with some people, but not in general!!!
 I wonder what kinds of people I actually like working with.
-11. I need to be less critical of fledgling ideas and exploration.
+13. I need to be less critical of fledgling ideas and exploration.
 This applies to others and to my internal dialogue.
 I am killing delicate little selves before they can be anything.
-12. To the above, I need to take the pressure off myself.
+14. To the above, I need to take the pressure off myself.
-13. I want to _achieve_ and I think this is a good thing, but I think I need to be more careful of my desire for _glory_.
+15. I want to _achieve_ and I think this is a good thing, but I think I need to be more careful of my desire for _glory_.
-14. I want to achieve *for something greater than myself*
+16. I want to achieve *for something greater than myself*
-15. I want to find work with which I am *intimately connected*---fully engrossed in the thing, [looking along the beam](http://ktf.cuni.cz/~linhb7ak/Meditation-in-a-Toolshed.pdf)
+17. I want to find work with which I am *intimately connected*---fully engrossed in the thing, [looking along the beam](http://ktf.cuni.cz/~linhb7ak/Meditation-in-a-Toolshed.pdf)
-16. I want to learn like a motherfucker.
+18. I want to learn like a motherfucker.
 I feel dead without it.
-17. I feel better when I am out five nights pw at variations on very engrossing musical and visual things.
+19. I feel better when I am out five nights pw at variations on very engrossing musical and visual things.
 Jazz gigs are the best example of this (so far).
-18. My memory is a leaky bucket right now and I'd like to stop that.
+20. My memory is a leaky bucket right now and I'd like to stop that.
-19. Gotta stop trying to impress.
+21. Gotta stop trying to impress.
-20. I don't think the career ladder is a worthwhile thing for me.
+22. I don't think the career ladder is a worthwhile thing for me.
 Promotion pathways and performance matrices are useful but nauseating.